 Adopt a new “American” name or keep one’s ethnic name?

 As a new immigrant, one of the first decisions to be made is what name to use in the new country.
-Should a new name signifying an attempt to assimilate be used, or should one’s ethnic, “difficult to pronounce and remember” name be retained?
+Should a new name signify an attempt to assimilate be used, or should one’s ethnic, “difficult to pronounce and remember” name be retained?
 Fit in or stay true to yourself?
 Unhei has this decision and solicits the help of her new classmates with a name suggestion jar.
 It’s only when one of her classmates comes to her neighborhood and learns the true meaning of her name that the significance of her Korean name comes out.
 Use this picture book for an immigration unit to help children realize the importance of “foreign” sounding names. [picture book, ages 3 and up]

 by Kevin Henkes